mhwombat/bin/README.md

 Find all Haskell source files in the current Stack project.

 ## fix-copyright.sh
-Update the copyright date for all Haskell files in the current Stack project.
+Update the copyright date for all Haskell files in and under the current directory.
 You will see a preview of all changes before they are made.

 ## fixit.sh